Conformal Prediction for Hierarchical Data: Analysis of hierarchical component-wise SCP algorithms

 \paragraph{Practical implementation.} Theorem~\ref{th:mint} motivated the introduction of Algorithm~\ref{alg:sigma}.
 Examples of functions $\cP$ used therein are listed below, all of the form $\cP\bigl( \wh{\bmu}, \, (\bx_t,\by_t)_{t \in \mathcal{D}_{\estim}} \bigr) = \cP'\bigl( \wh{\Sigma} \bigr)$, where $\wh{\Sigma}$ was defined in~\eqref{eq:hatSigma} and whose Moore-Penrose pseudo-inverse is considered.
 These functions indeed return projection matrices onto $\Im(H)$, see Lemma~\ref{lm:Wproj} in Appendix~\ref{app:reduc-W}:

 $\cP'_{\mint}$ mimics the expression for $P_{\Sigma^{-1}}$ in Theorem~\ref{th:mint}, corresponding to the minimum-trace [MinT] projection.
 When data is scarce, the estimates $\wh{\Sigma}$ may be poor, and a more robust approach is to consider only the associated diagonal matrices $\Diag\bigl(\wh{\Sigma}\bigr)$; this corresponds to some data-based weighted least squares [WLS], as pointed out by \citet{hyndman2016fast}.
-The function $\cP'_{\ols}$ is constant and returns the orthogonal projection onto $\Im(H)$, whose closed-form expression is $P_{\bone}$ in~\eqref{def:Pw}, with $\bone = (1,\ldots,1)^{\transp}$; it performs and ordinary least squares [OLS] approach.
+Another alternative is to consider the orthogonal projection onto $\Im(H)$, whose closed-form expression is $P_{\bone}$ in~\eqref{def:Pw}, with $\bone = (1,\ldots,1)^{\transp}$; it performs an ordinary least squares [OLS] approach, and corresponds to a constant function $\cP'_{\ols}$ when implemented in Algorithm~\ref{alg:sigma}.
 Finally, another robust approach could be to use a combination [Combi] of the $\cP$ functions defined above, as suggested by \citet{hollyman2021understanding}.